traveloka-archive/slack-robot/README.md

 - `ignored_channel`, when you receive a message in channel that you ignore via `robot.ignore`
 - `no_listener_match`, when you receive a message without matching listener
 - `response_failed`, when failed sending a **single** response
+- `request_handled`, when a request has been handled
 - `error`, general error, usually if your listener callback has uncaught exception

 To listen specific event, use `robot.on(message, callback)`.
-Most event will receive message object, except `response_failed` and `error` event which receive error object instead, and `message_no_sender` which receive original message object from slack API
+Most event will receive message object, except `response_failed` and `error` event which receive error object instead, `request_handled` which receive request object, and `message_no_sender` which receive original message object from slack API

 ```js
 robot.on('error', function (err) {